richardhudsonbgl/twilio-flex-plugins/README.md

-# BGL - BCS - Twilio Flex Main Plugin
+# Twilio Flex Plugin

-This is the main plugin for Twilio Flex for BCS
+Library of Flex Plugins

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out the [Flex documentation](https://www.twilio.com/docs/flex).